Pathological physiology is a science that studies causes - aetiology, and mechanisms - pathogenesis of disease.

 Asst.
 Prof. Marko Dinčić, MD, PhD

-Teaching Asst.
-Vedrana Makević, MD, PhD
+Asst.
+Prof. Vedrana Makević, MD, PhD

 Teaching Asst.
 Mirjana Jovanović, MD, PhD